AzC0de/AzChatFilter/README.md

 1. Download the plugin JAR file and place it in the 'plugins' folder of your server.
 2. Restart your Minecraft server to generate the configuration files.
-3. Edit the `yml messages' and' settings.yml files 'to customize the behavior and messages of the plugin`
+3. Edit the "messages.yml" and "config.yml" files to customize the behavior and messages of the plugin
 4. Reload the plugin with the '/azf reload' command or restart the server for the changes to take effect.

 ## Commands and Permissions